-319 THEOLOGICAL AND HISTORICAL FOUNDATIONS OF RELIGIOUS EDUCATION.
-F. A survey of the major religious education programs from Old Testament times to the present.
-Through integrating theoretical study and examination of existing religious education programs, the students are guided in developing a relevant Biblical perspective on religious education.
-Satisfies Calvin Seminary requirement in psychology and education.
+319 THEOLOGICAL AND HISTORICAL FOUNDATIONS OF RELIGION AND EDUCA-TION.
+F. A survey of the educational programs of major Western religions from Old Testament times to the present.
+By integrating theoretical study with the examination of existing programs in churches and schools, the students are guided in developing a relevant biblical perspective on the relationship of religion to education.
+Satisfies the Calvin Seminary requirement in psychology and education.
 Mr. Hoeks.

-390 Reading and Research.
-F, I, S, full course or half course.
+390 READING AND RESEARCH.
+F, I, S. full course or half course.
+(Minors in the Academic Study of Religion take the half course concurrently with 400.)
 Prerequisite: permission of the chairman.
 Staff.